-Oak Orchard Tackle & Lodge encourages those new to fly fishing by offering instruction on how to get started fishing for the lunker trout and salmon of the Great Lakes.
+Oak Orchard Tackle & Lodge offers fly fishing instruction anytime on how to get started fishing for the lunker trout and salmon of the Great Lakes.
 Most people are pleased to discover that tributary fly fishing is not a complicated proposition to start.
-In fact, the basic techniques can be mastered in a short time and the business of hooking and landing the fish of a lifetime can happen sooner than you think!
+It’s in fact probably easier to get started with some basic tackle then say match the hatch inland trout fishing scenarios.
+The basic techniques can be mastered in a short time and the business of hooking and landing the fish of a lifetime can happen sooner than you think!
 Our practice of being accommodating to all sporting anglers is a serious tenet of our approach to instruction.
-We would not suppose to insult our customers’ desire to learn by being arrogant.
+We would not suppose to insult our customers’ desire to learn.
 We really want to see you have fun fly fishing!

-The shop hosts Fly Fishing classes in the Fall and Spring.
-The Fall class in October is designed for beginners or those new to the sport.
+The shop typically hosts Fly Fishing classes in the Spring.
 All of the basics of tributary fly fishing are covered including run timing, fishable tributaries, stream etiquette, rods, reels, equipment, casting techniques and fly presentation.
 The one-day class includes hands-on, streamside demonstrations.
-Time permitting, students can cast for 20 pound+ Salmon at the end of the day.
+Time and water conditions permitting, students can cast for 10 pound+ steelhead at the end of the day.
 And, a hearty lunch is always included in the nominal class fee.
 After completing the course, students can look forward to the entire Fall, Winter and Spring tributary fishing season to hone their skills.
 Overnight lodging can be arranged for out of town students, as well.

 Fly Tying Instruction